 It takes effort to find a great job, so be sure to devote time to important job search activities.
 You may have to spend time revising your resume to include information that Canadian employers look for.

 When you know what employers look for, you can tailor your resume so that employers notice your skills and experience.
 Preparing a well-written resume takes time, but it’s worth the effort because it may reduce the time it takes you to find a job.

 You will also have to apply for many jobs.
 One application will likely not be enough to get the job that you want in Canada.
 But, by applying for jobs on a frequent and regular basis, you’ll start to get responses from employers.
 It takes patience and focus to land a job that you are best suited for.

-Join our free webinar to learn more helpful job search strategies:
+Join our free webinar to learn helpful strategies to accelerate your job search: